LabForComputationalVision/bias_free_denoising/README.md

 Please refer to [`requirements.txt`](requirements.txt) for required packages.
 [To-do]

 ### pre-trained models
-The directory [`pretrained_models`](pretrained_models) contains the pretained models corresponding to DnCNN, UNet, Recurrent CNN and Simplified DenseNet (See section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf) for more details).
+The directory [`pretrained_models`](allcodes/pretrained_models) contains the pretained models corresponding to DnCNN, UNet, Recurrent CNN and Simplified DenseNet (See section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf) for more details).
+ToDo: Check and upload other models

 ### Example code for using Pre-Trained models

-* In [`decomposition.ipynb`](decomposition.ipynb) we decompose the output of a network with bias import the linear and equivalent bias part and show that equivalent bias is small in the training range (Section 3 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
-* In [`generalization.ipynb`](generalization.ipynb), we show that bias free networks generalize to noise levels outside the training range (Section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
+* In [`generalization_demo.ipynb`](allcodes/generalization_demo.ipynb), we show that bias free networks generalize to noise levels outside the training range (Section 5 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
 * In [`analysis.ipynb`](analysis.ipynb), we provide understanding of how bias free network denoising by visualizing the equivalent filters implemented by the network and analyzing the properties of the subspace the network is projecting to (Section 6 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).
+[TODO]
+* In [`decomposition.ipynb`](decomposition.ipynb) we decompose the output of a network with bias import the linear and equivalent bias part and show that equivalent bias is small in the training range (Section 3 of the [paper](https://arxiv.org/pdf/1906.05478.pdf)).[TODO]

 ### Train

-[`train.py`](train.py) provides the code for training a model from scratch.
+[`train.py`](allcodes/train.py) provides the code for training a model from scratch.
 An example usage of the script with some options is given below:

 ```shell
 python train.py \